JAVIQU666/JAVIQU666-energy_system_planning/README.md

 # Joint Planning of Economy and Reliability for Integrated Community Energy Systems

-This repository provides the implementation of the paper:

-**“Joint Planning of Economy and Reliability for Integrated Community Energy Systems: A Similarity-Based Massive Scenario Optimization Approach”**

 ## 📌 Description

 This project develops a joint planning model for integrated community energy systems (ICES), considering: